 The reason for this was that a dog’s name also affected the owner’s psychology.
 So ancient Greeks chose names which expressed courage, power, speed, appearance or other material or spiritual values.
 The name Xenophon himself chose for his own dog was “Impetus” (Ορμή).

-Atalanti, on the other hand, the famous hunter of Greek mythology, named her dog ‘Avra’ (meaning aura or breeze).
+Atalanti, on the other hand, the famous huntress of Greek mythology, named her dog ‘Avra’ (meaning aura or breeze).

 The list of dog names from antiquity was supplemented by Polydeuces, who also mentioned names such as White (Λευκός), Ink (Μελανός), Flower (Άνθος), Storm (Θύελλα), Hunter (Κυνηγός), Digger (Σκαφτιάς) and Guard (Φύλαξ).